landnthrn/File-Launch-Sequencer/README.md

 **A Windows batch script and command prompt UI that let's you create, save, run customized auto open sequences for a file type in a folder path.**

 ### Main Purpose:
+Open applications/any file types in a custom sequence or order

 Opening project files for software that allows you to have multiple projects open at once, but doesn't allow you to actually open multiple projects at once.
-This will automate having to open project files individually.
+This can automate having to open project files individually.

 Can be useful for other various tasks